freebasic/fbc/FreeBASIC/readme.txt

       outer.inner.bar = outer.foo + 1

-    - Can be imported (including into another name spaces):
+    - Can be imported (including into other name spaces):

       USING outer

       inner.bar = foo + 1

-    - Imported name spaces go out-scope if used inside compound statements or
+    - Imported name spaces go out of scope if used inside compound statements or
       routines:

       NAMESPACE ns1